ndsev/zserio/doc/ZserioLanguageOverview.md

 subscription (i.e. published under the defined topic) are of the type `WeatherWarning`.

 Pubsub type can define a message in three ways:
-   * `publish("topic/definition") Type message` to publish a message,
+   * `topic("topic/definition") Type message` to both publish and subscribe a message,
-   * `subscribe("topic/definition") Type message` to subscribe a message,
+   * `publish topic("topic/definition") Type message` to publish a message,
-   * `pubsub("topic/definition") Type message` to both publish and subscribe a message.
+   * `subscribe topic("topic/definition") Type message` to subscribe a message.

 ### Topic Definition

 In the Pub/Sub pattern, it is common to use wildcards for topic definitions in subscriptions.
-The wildcards format depends and a particular implementation.
+The wildcards format depends on a particular implementation.
 Zserio only provides a generic definition of Pub/Sub clients and doesn't manipulate with the topic definition string.
 It therefore depends on the particular Pub/Sub backend whether the wildcards are supported and how.
 See the [MQTT standard](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Topic_Names_and)